ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 The P-Chain is responsible for all platform-level operations, including staking events that modify a Subnet's validator set.
-Whenever any chain (aside from the P-Chain itself) bootstraps, it requests an up-to-date validator set for that Subnet.
+Whenever any chain (aside from the P-Chain itself) bootstraps, it requests an up-to-date validator set for that Subnet (Primary Network is a Subnet too).
 Once the Subnet's current validator set is known, the node can securely download containers from these validators to bootstrap the chain.

 There is a caveat here: the validator set must be *up-to-date*.
 If a bootstrapping node's validator set is stale, the node may incorrectly believe